adrianblakey/adrianblakey/README.md

   Your phone number.
   Your shipping address.
   The part(s) you'd like to order, and the quantity.
   Your shipping preference (special, first, second, tracked, signed).

-The parts usually fit in a Royal Mail "large letter".
-Domestic special delivery is £7.35, first class is £2.10 (to give you an idea).
+  Note: The parts usually fit in a Royal Mail "large letter".
+Domestic special delivery is ~£7.35, first class is ~£2.10 (to give you an idea).

 Perhaps needless to say, we do not sell your information.